webability/WAJAF/readme.txt

 - buttonElement modified to listen to the default resize event, and error corrected on stop event
 - treeContainer modified to autoload the data from the server if there is no dataset
 - textfieldElement modified to support disabled and readonly properties
+- lovfieldElement modified to compare keys as case insensitive when populating the list

 V2, build 2 - 2012-06-21:
 - The prototypes methods have been prepared to be in a non-invasive context but not released